This is a page that attempts to establish beliefs which are necessary for an adult view of the world in the 21st century.

 Humans Don’t Like Change, We Prefer the Status Quo

 “Better the devil you know than the devil you don’t.”
 Human beings prefer what they’re used to, almost all the time, even if what they are used to is undesirable.
 When faced with a decision to keep things the same or to change, most human beings need some kind of external stimulus to change.
 Usually that external stimulus has to be significant (i.e. starvation, fear, poverty, etc.).
 Most of us do not change our lives for the better just for the sake of it.

 Theories Must Be Based Upon Observation

 How do we know what we know?
-Most of what we know (as definitively as we can know it) comes through our use of the Scientific Method, namely observing phenomena and replicating that phenomena over and over again until we know what caused the phenomena.
-Theories about our universe need to be replicable “in a laboratory setting” or they’re bunk.
+Most of what we know (as definitively as we can know it) comes through our use of the Scientific Method, namely observing phenomena and replicating that phenomena repeatedly until we know what caused the phenomena.
+Theories about our universe need to be replicable “in a laboratory setting” in order to be valid.
 We need to do this because of our human biases, which do not allow us to figure out the world without double blind studies.

-This throws a whole lot of human beings out the window and most of us are not willing to accept all of that (which is only human).
-But this should not be considered a limitation.
-Rather, quite the opposite look at the things human beings have accomplished. [ugh]
+This throws a whole lot of human beliefs out the window and most of us are not willing to accept all of that (which is only human).
+This should not be considered a limitation.
+Rather, quite the opposite if we look at the things human beings have accomplished.

 It’s worth noting that this empirical requirement suggests that the social sciences be taken less seriously than they currently are (economics being the worst example).

 Now, you’re saying: “not all scientific theories are actually based solely upon observation!”
 And you’re right.
 There’s another criterion that is just as important.